thaonguyen-ha/thaonguyen-ha.github.io/content/research.md

 ## Work in Progress

-"Migration Opportunities and the Impact of Wartime Civilian Protests" presented at ISA 2024.
+"Migration Opportunities and the Impact of Wartime Civilian Protests" (JMP)

 "Do Ceasefires Quench or Fuel Violence in Competitive Conflict Networks?"

 "Undercutting Protest" with Brenton Kenkel.

+“Networked Peace?
+The Role of Peacekeepers in Complex Conflict Systems” with Cassy Dorff and Shahryar Minhas

+“Cycles of Political Violence: Examining the Layered Relationship between Repression and Civil Conflict” with Jessica Maves Braithwaite, Chaelin Kwon, and Emily Hencken Ritter

+“Measuring Conflict Salience with Google Trends Data” with Erin York

 ## Publications